spsforks/SCons-scons-wiki/UnderstandingBuildDir.md

 ## Step 1: BuildDir() isn't the droid you're looking for

 If your use case is "Get SCons to quit putting !@#$ in the same directory as my SConscript file and put it over <ins>there</ins> instead."
-You want the build_dir argument to SConscript().
+You want the variant_dir argument to SConscript().
 Stop here.

 ## Step 2: BuildDir() might be the droid you're looking for